kubernetes-retired/cluster-api-provider-docker/README.md

 The kubeconfig is on the management cluster in secrets.
 Grab it and write it to a file:

 `kubectl get secrets -o jsonpath='{.data.value}' my-cluster-kubeconfig | base64 --decode > ~/.kube/kind-config-my-cluster`

+On **MacOS**, you need to manually update the server address in the kubeconfig to point to the cluster load-balancer:
+`sed -i -e "s/server:.*/server: https:\/\/$(docker port my-cluster-external-load-balancer 6443 | sed "s/0.0.0.0/127.0.0.1/")/g" ~/.kube/kind-config-my-cluster`

 Look at the pods in your new worker cluster:
 `kubectl get po --all-namespaces --kubeconfig ~/.kube/kind-config-my-cluster`